loveencounterflow/how-to/README.md

-**NOTE** There's a [copy-and-pasteable `.zshrc`](./templates/.zshrc) for your convenience that implments the below settings.
+**NOTE** There's a [copy-and-pasteable `.zshrc`](./templates/.zshrc) for your convenience that implements the below settings.

 ## Add the Most Useful ZSH Plugins